-Extended contact with your body, even through clothing, may cause a skin burn
+Extended contact with your body, even through clothing, may cause a skin burn.

-- Do not place the ac power adapter in contact with any part of your body while it is in use. - Never use it to warm your body.
+- Do not place the ac power adapter in contact with any part of your body while it is in use. - Never use it to warm your body. - Do not wrap the cords around the ac power adapter while in use.